GovTechSG/developer.gov.sg/collections/_guidelines/procurement/gebiz.md

 GeBIZ is the Singapore Government's one-stop e-procurement portal.
 The public sector's ICT procurement opportunities via invitations for quotations (ITQs) and tenders (ITTs) are posted on GeBIZ.
 Suppliers can search for government procurement opportunities, download tender documents, and submit their bids online.
 GeBIZ allows any supplier to access public sector business opportunities anywhere and anytime with just an Internet connection.

-**The Government publishes agencies annual procurement opportunities via GeBiz every year:**
+**The Government publishes agencies annual procurement opportunities via GeBIZ every year:**

 *   For an introduction to GeBIZ, please click [here](https://www.gebiz.gov.sg/).